 This course introduces students to a broad spectrum of instructional methodologies used in today's classrooms and to frameworks that will guide their instructional decisions.
 Topics include teaching strategies, classroom interactive procedures, principles of instruction and the adaptation of instruction to diverse populations.
 Students are taught how to design instruction to meet the needs of diverse student populations and to apply instructional techniques to manage and teach these children.
 This course meets the Maryland State Department of Education requirement for individuals seeking recertification and is intended for secondary content-area, special education and N-12 teachers.
 Hours: 39 lecture.
-Prerequisite: Permission of the department head.
-Usually offered in the fall.
+Prerequisites: EDU 101, EDU 102 and EDU 103 (for early childhood education students) or EDU 155 and EDU 156 (for elementary and secondary education students) with grades of "C" or better, or permission of the department head.
+Usually offered in the spring.